AdobeDocs/commerce-learn.en/help/site-management/live-search.md

 ---
-title: Intro to Live Search
+title: Introduction to Live Search
 description: Learn how to add Live Search to your store and produce highly engaging, relevant, and personalized shopping experiences.
 doc-type: feature video
 audience: all